Tiendil/blog.feeds.fun/content/posts/2024-002-release-1-12/en.md

 - Each feed in a collection comes with a detailed description.
 - Best of all, **all feeds in collections are tagged for free for all users!**

 The old collections (gamedev, artificial intelligence) have been removed because they didn't meet the new quality standards.
-Moving forward, more care will be put into creating collections.
+From now more care will be put into creating collections.

-**The first new collecton contains all scientific papers from arXiv!** Now, you can always stay up to date with the latest scientific research!
+**The first new collection contains all scientific papers from arXiv!** Now, you can always stay up to date with the latest scientific research!

 ### Gemini support